christopherritter/sccs-strategic-plan/vision.md

 {{ page.title }}
 ================

-The San Carlos School District shall provide an innovative and engaging learning experience that fosters the development of the Whole Child to ensure all students are well prepared for success in the 21st Century, as evidenced by:
+The Springboro Community City Schools shall provide an innovative and engaging learning experience that fosters the development of the [Whole Child](http://www.wholechildeducation.org/about) to ensure all students are well prepared for success in the 21st Century, as evidenced by:

 * Reaching their highest academic, social, emotional, intellectual, and